Proton Holdings

-Proton Holdings Berhad (PHB; informally Proton) is a Malaysian automotive company and automobile corporation active in automobile design, manufacturing, distribution and sales.
-Proton was established in 1985 as Malaysia's sole national badged car company until the advent of Perodua in 1993.
-The company is headquartered in Shah Alam, Selangor, and operates additional facilities at Proton City, Perak.
+Proton Holdings Berhad, commonly known as Proton (stylised PROTON), is a Malaysian multinational automotive company.
+Proton was established on 7 May 1983, as Malaysia's sole national budget car company until the advent of Perodua in 1993.
+The company is headquartered in Shah Alam, Selangor, and operates additional facilities in Proton City, Perak.

-Proton is a Malay acronym for Perusahaan Otomobil Nasional (National Automobile Company).

-Proton was originally a manufacturer of rebadged versions of Mitsubishi Motors (MMC) products in the 1980s and 1990s.
-Proton produced its first indigenously designed (though Mitsubishi-engined), non-badge engineered car in the year 2000, and elevated Malaysia as the 11th country in the world with the capability to design cars from the ground up.
-Since the 2000s, Proton has produced a mix of locally engineered and badge engineered vehicles.
-Proton cars are currently sold in at least 15 countries, the majority of which are in Asia; its largest export market was the United Kingdom, where its cars were sold until 2016.
+Proton began manufacturing rebadged versions of Mitsubishi Motors (MMC) products in the 1980s and 1990s.
+Proton produced its first indigenously designed, non-badge-engineered car in 2000 with a Mitsubishi engine.
+It elevated Malaysia as the 11th country in the world with the capability to design cars from the ground up.
+Since the 2000s, Proton has produced a mix of locally engineered and badge-engineered vehicles.

-Proton was originally owned in majority by HICOM, with minority stakes being held by Mitsubishi Group members.
-By 2005, Mitsubishi had divested their stake in Proton to Khazanah Nasional, and in 2012, Proton was fully acquired by DRB-HICOM.
+Proton was founded under majority ownership by HICOM, with a minority stake being held by Mitsubishi Group members.
+By 2005, Mitsubishi had divested its stake in Proton to Khazanah Nasional.
+In 2012, Proton was fully acquired by DRB-HICOM.
 Proton was the owner of Lotus Cars from 1996 to 2017.
-In May 2017, DRB-HICOM announced plans to sell a 49.9% stake in Proton and a 51% stake in Lotus to Geely Automobile Holdings.
-The deal was signed in June 2017, and since then, Lotus ceased to be a unit of Proton.
+In May 2017, DRB-HICOM announced plans to sell a 49.9% stake in Proton and a 51% stake in Lotus to Chinese company Geely.
+The deal was signed in June 2017, and Lotus has ceased to be a unit of Proton.
+In July 2023, after the internal restructuring in Geely Group, the Proton brand was consolidated into the balance sheets of Geely Auto.

+Etymology

+Proton is a Malay backronym for Perusahaan Otomobil Nasional (National Automobile Enterprise).

 History

 1980s

-The concept of a National Car was conceived in 1979 by then Deputy Prime Minister of Malaysia, Dato' Seri Dr Mahathir bin Muhammad, now Tun Dr Mahathir Muhammad, with the goal of enhancing Malaysian industry.
-The National Car Project was approved by the Cabinet in 1982, leading to the founding of Proton on 7 May 1983.
-It was wholly owned by the government of Malaysia through Khazanah Nasional at its creation.
+The concept of a national car was conceived in 1979 by then-Deputy Prime Minister of Malaysia, Dato' Seri Dr. Mahathir bin Mohamad, now Tun Dr. Mahathir Mohamad, with the goal of enhancing the Malaysian automotive industry.
+The National Car Project was approved by the Cabinet in 1982, leading to the equity investment of Proton on 7 May 1983, with Mitsubishi Corporation for the future of the company.
+At its creation, it was wholly owned by the government of Malaysia through Khazanah Nasional.
 It was headed by its founder, Dr. Mahathir.
 Proton approached Mitsubishi Motors between 1983 and 1984 and brokered a joint venture between both companies for the production of the first Malaysian car.
 The result of the collaboration was the Proton Saga, which launched on 9 July 1985.